amankhoiwal/Iris-flower-classification/README.md

 # Iris-flower-classification
-Used classification algorithm to identiy the type of Iris flower
+Used classification algorithm to identify the type of Iris flower